Vegas Golden Knights: Start of operations and the inaugural season (2017–2018)

 On March 1, 2017, the team completed its expansion fee payments and filings, making it eligible to formally begin operations such as free agent acquisition, and participation in league meetings.
-Five days later, the Golden Knights made their first personnel move by signing Reid Duke to a three-year entry-level contract.
+Five days later, the Golden Knights made their first personnel move by signing Reid Duke to a three-year, entry-level contract.

 The team announced inaugural head coach Gerard Gallant on April 13, 2017.
 Over the next two months, the Golden Knights developed their farm system, announcing affiliations with the Chicago Wolves of the American Hockey League and the Quad City Mallards of the ECHL.

 The team participated in the 2017 NHL expansion draft on June 21, 2017, selecting an available player from all 30 teams in the NHL.
 The draft picks were announced at T-Mobile Arena during the NHL Awards ceremony.
-Some notable selections included goaltender Marc-Andre Fleury from the Pittsburgh Penguins and winger James Neal from the Nashville Predators.
+Some notable selections included goaltender Marc-André Fleury from the Pittsburgh Penguins and winger James Neal from the Nashville Predators.
 At the 2017 NHL entry draft, Cody Glass was the first player selected by the Golden Knights.
 The Golden Knights played their first game on October 6 against the Dallas Stars with Neal scoring the franchise's first two goals en route to their first victory.

-Marc-Andre Fleury (left) and Malcolm Subban (right), prior to games against the Washington Capitals and Pittsburgh Penguins in February 2018, respectively.
+Marc-André Fleury (left) and Malcolm Subban (right), prior to games against the Washington Capitals and Pittsburgh Penguins in February 2018, respectively.
 During October 2017, the Golden Knights were forced to start four different goaltenders due to injuries.

 The team's inaugural home game at T-Mobile Arena was played on October 10, 2017, hosting the Arizona Coyotes as the second game of a home-and-home series.
 In the aftermath of the October 1 mass shooting, the pre-game ceremonies honored the victims of the attack, and the team issued an appeal for donations to its charitable arm.
 With their 5–2 win, the Golden Knights increased their unbeaten streak to start the season to 3–0, an NHL record for an expansion team.
 The Golden Knights are the first team in NHL history to start their inaugural season winning eight of their first nine games.
-During their tenth game, goaltender Oscar Dansk was injured becoming the third Golden Knights' goaltender to be injured during the season after losing starters Fleury and the recently acquired Malcolm Subban, forcing the team to start a fourth goaltender in 11 games with Maxime Lagace.
+During their tenth game, goaltender Oscar Dansk was injured becoming the third Golden Knights' goaltender to be injured during the season after losing starters Fleury and the recently acquired Malcolm Subban, forcing the team to start a fourth goaltender in 11 games with Maxime Lagacé.